rhariyani/staircase/docs/index.md

 * Whether your code prints anything out is up to you.
 What it _must_ do is return a `String[]`&mdash;i.e. an array of strings.

-* Instead of building each step from scratch, consider starting either with either the first (top) or last (bottom) step, and progressively transforming that step to the one below (or above) it, and then repeating that process for all of the steps in the staircase.
-Is there a starting string, and sequence of substring and concatenation operations that can be applied over and over, to build the staircase?

 * The method to be completed includes a `TODO` comment to that effect.

 ## Extra credit

-In this task, you will implement and test another staircase generating method; this time, however, the number of asterisks will increase not in a linear fashion as we go down the stair, but following the Fibonacci sequence.
+In this task, you will implement and test another staircase generating method; this time, however, the number of asterisks will increase in a nonlinear fashion, following the Fibonacci sequence as we descend the stairs.

 ### Implementation